 / on the source is important to copy the contents of the directory and not the directory itself.

-To get a touch of the secret symlink sauce, you might want any symlinks in your directory to be resolved into real files.
-In which case add
+You might want any symlinks in your directory to be resolved into real files.
+In this case add

 --copy-links, transforms a symlink into the real file or directory it targets.